-Under the Act, gender history is when a person identifying as a member of the opposite sex by living, or seeking to live as a member of the opposite sex to which they were assigned at birth.
+Under the Act a person has a gender history if the person identifies as a member of the opposite sex by living, or seeking to live, as a member of the opposite sex.

 Direct gender history discrimination occurs when a person is treated less favourably because of their gender history, compared to another person in the same or similar circumstances.
-This includes treating that person as being of his or her former sex.
+This includes treating that person as being of their former sex.

-Indirect gender history discrimination is when a requirement, condition or practice that is the same for everyone has an unfair effect on a gender reassigned person when compared to someone without a reassigned gender, and is unreasonable in the circumstances.
+Indirect gender history discrimination is when a requirement or condition that is the same for everyone disadvantages a higher proportion of gender reassigned people compared to the proportion of people without a reassigned gender who are disadvantaged, and the requirement or condition is unreasonable in the circumstances.

 Where does the protection apply?